 "Life is always at the center of a great struggle between good and evil, between light and darkness.
 The dragon wishes to devour 'the child brought forth,' a figure of Christ, whom Mary brought forth 'in the fullness of time (Galatians 4:4).'
 But in a way that child is also a figure of every person, every child, especially every helpless baby whose life is threatened, because by his Incarnation the Son of God has united himself in some fashion with every human person.
 It is precisely in the flesh of every person that Christ continues to reveal himself and to enter into fellowship with us, so that rejection of human life, in whatever form that rejection takes, is really a rejection of Christ.
 This is the fascinating but also demanding truth which Christ reveals to us and which his Church continues untiringly to proclaim: "Whoever receives one such child in my name receives me" (Matthew 18:5); "Truly, I say to you, as you did it to the least of my brethren, you did it to me" (Matthew 25:40).

-The Culture of Life was beautifully displayed in the suffering and death of our beloved Pope John Paul II, in contrast to the 13-day starvation of Terry Schiavo before her horrible death on March 31, 2005.
+The Culture of Life was beautifully displayed in the suffering and death of Pope John Paul II, in contrast to the 13-day starvation of Terry Schiavo before her horrible death on March 31, 2005.
 The Pope joined his two-month suffering to that of Christ (Colossians 1:24), and was offered sustenance until his peaceful death on April 2, 2005.

 The following are some Biblical sources that support a Culture of Life.